Dreams of an empty table: the quiet scene in which what is missing becomes the most audible

 Today, if the theme resonates, make one gesture of “preparing the place”: put in order one corner into which you have long wanted to invite someone (yourself, a person, a new stage).
 Without hurry.
 The Guardian recognizes such gestures as respect for anticipation, and in the dreams that follow more often shows you a table that will certainly be set for a reason.

 Astrological note: A dream of setting the table often comes during harmonious transits of Saturn through your 4th or 7th house, during its aspects to Venus, and in periods when Jupiter touches your Ascendant.
 Capricorns, Cancers, and Librans recognize this dream with particular accuracy.
-If Saturn is now in harmonious aspect to your Venus — the Guardian is preparing the meeting, and the dream conveys this through a table on which your care is visible even before the guest arrives.
+If Saturn is now in harmonious aspect to your Venus, the Guardian is preparing the meeting, and the dream conveys this through a table on which your care is visible even before the guest arrives.

-If the leftovers look cozy — there was much that was alive in the experience gone by; it’s worth acknowledging this as part of your story, not only the heavy part.
-If you want to finish the leftovers — the dream suggests that in the past there is something “not taken” to which you can return; it’s worth figuring out what exactly.
-If you gather crumbs into your palm — your tenderness toward life is alive; it’s worth acknowledging this in yourself.
-If you notice that the tea has gone cold — in real life there are themes it’s worth returning to before they go cold for good: conversations, plans, letters.
-If you sit down and simply look — this is a form of meditation; it’s worth allowing yourself this.
+If the leftovers look cozy, there was much that was alive in the experience gone by.
+Acknowledge it as part of your story, not only the heavy part.
+If you want to finish the leftovers, the dream suggests that in the past there is something “not taken” to which you can return.
+Figure out what exactly.

 Ask yourself: “What past am I sitting with and looking at now — and which of its ‘crumbs’ am I ready to gather carefully into memory, and which am I ready to calmly clear away, without making a tragedy of it?”